-Street cross-section standards consist of minimum, maximum, and/or typical cross-sections that are required for City roadways based on their functional classification.
-The purposes of the cross-section standards are to ensure that the City roadways can meet the multi-modal function and demand associated with their functional classification and to provide consistency throughout the City.
+Street cross-section standards consist of minimum, maximum, and/or typical crosssections that are required for City roadways based on their functional classification.
+The purposes of the cross-section standards are to ensure that the City's roadways can meet the multi- modal function and demand associated with their functional classification and to provide consistency throughout the City.

-Because the actual design of a roadway can vary from segment to segment due to adjacent land uses and other factors (e.g., truck routes, bike routes, pedestrian corridors, etc.), flexibility has been built in to the standards; this is why ranges of required components are provided for each functional class.
-In addition, because physical limitations exist for some roadways due to prior construction, "low impact" standards were also developed and may be used at the City's discretion when an existing roadway with physical limitations is being improved.
-Specific right-of-way needs will also need to be monitored continuously through the development review process to reflect current needs and conditions; specifically, more specific details may become evident during development review, thereby requiring improvements other than these outlined in this TSP.
+Because the actual design of roadways can vary from segment to segment, flexibility has been built into these standards.
+This is why the ranges of required components are provided for each functional class.
+Physical limitations exist for some roadways; therefore, "low impact" standards may be used when an existing roadway with physical limitations is being improved.
+Specific Right-of-Way requirements will be monitored through the development review process.
+More specific details may become evident during development review, thereby requiring improvements other than those outlined in this TSP.

 Additional design considerations are required for OR 99E.
-The state highway design considerations are defined in the Oregon Highway Plan (OHP) and in the Highway Design Manual (HDM).
-Any deviation from these standards requires approval of a design exception.
+The state highway design considerations are defined in the Oregon Highway Plan (OHP) and the Highway Design Manual (HDM).
+Any deviation from these standards requires the approval of a design exception.
 Design and future improvements to OR 99E must also address ORS 366.215 (Reduction in Vehicle Carrying Capacity) on this national freight network facility.
-The City also intends to conduct a future OR 99E corridor plan that will refine the cross-sections, roadway features, and cost estimates for highway improvements in Canby.
+The City also intends to conduct a future OR 99E corridor plan that will refine the cross- sections, roadway features, and cost estimates for highway improvements in Canby.

 The cross-section standards are provided in Figure 7-3 for OR 99E, Figure 7-4 for arterial streets, Figure 7-5 for collector streets, and Figure 7-6 for neighborhood routes and local streets.
-To ensure suitability for roadway improvements, final cross-section designs must be coordinated with City of Canby staff and are subject to City Staff approval; cross-sections of state highways are also subject to ODOT approval.
+To ensure suitability for roadway improvements, final cross-section designs must be coordinated with City staff and are subject to City staff approval; cross-sections of state highways are also subject to ODOT approval.